 Following the growing trend towards freely available scholarly content and free and open channels for the dissemination of scholarly information, AC3 partners will provide specific support to libraries and NRENs for the strategic development of shared Open Access (OA) infrastructure.

-Finally, ASREN, UA and WACREN, assisted by GÉANT, will promote awareness through workshops and webinars among the African NREN and R&E community of the existing available services on top of connectivity (covering network management, trust and identity, cloud, security, real-time communications) and provide demand-driven support for their uptake and local deployment.
+Finally, ASREN, UA and WACREN, assisted by GÉANT, will promote awareness through workshops and webinars among the African NREN and R&E community.
+These workshops will explore the existing available services on top of connectivity (covering network management, trust and identity, cloud, security, real-time communications), and provide demand-driven support for their uptake and local deployment.

 Free Wi-Fi for students and researchers in over 100 countries worldwide with easy to use secure log-in and authentication.